isc-projects/kea/doc/sphinx/arm/hooks-ha.rst

 .. note::

    It is possible to restart the servers one at a time, in no particular order.
    The clocks must be in sync before restarting the servers.
+A restarted server remains in the ``waiting`` state until the partner is also restarted.
+If the partner is not restarted within 10 minutes, the restarted server transitions back to the ``terminated`` state to continue serving the DHCP clients.
+Restart both servers to resume the normal HA service.

 .. note::